OctopusDeploy/blog/blog/2022-01/an-introduction-to-build-servers/index.md

 - Running automatic tests to validate code
 - Creating deployable packages and handing off to your deployment tool

-Without a build server you're bogged down with manual processes and the needless time constraints caused by them.
+Without a build server you're slowed down by complicated, manual processes and the needless time constraints they introduce.
 For example, without a build server:

 - Your team will likely need to commit code before a daily deadline or during change windows.
 - Once that deadline passes, no one can commit again until someone manually creates and tests a build.